 Housing discrimination complaints should be filed when situations violate the Fair Housing Act.
 This act covers all types of housing discrimination and states that it is illegal to discriminate against anyone in the terms and conditions of a rental property or the sale of a home in private or public housing sectors.
 These types of housing discriminations include color, race, religion, sex, familial status, national origin and other forms of discrimination.
 This act includes the printing or publishing of an advertisement for a rental or home for sale that denotes a preference in these characteristics.
 Landlords and homeowners looking to sell their homes are also not allowed to say that their property is not available for inspection, to rent or for sale because of any of the aforementioned reasons.
 It is also illegal for a realtor or anyone to try and persuade anyone to sell or rent a home, apartment or any other residence by mentioning any of the other aforementioned things.

 Other types of housing discrimination can occur when the housing is already obtained.
-Renters may file a housing discrimination complaint if certain changes to the dwelling or policies are not made that would allow the full use of the space.
+Renters may file a housing discrimination complaint if the landlord fails to make changes to the dwelling or policies that are needed so the tenant can make full use of the rented space.
 This includes refusing to allow changes to the apartment or home to allow a handicapped person to use the space as any other tenant.
 The handicapped person must pay for these changes but the landlord or homeowner must allow it.
 If the space has common areas for multiple families, then the shared area must be accessible to the handicapped person as well.
 This includes doors being designed to allow the handicapped person to pass through, bars in the bathrooms and more.
 A housing discrimination complaint may be filed if these stipulations are not met.
 The landlord or homeowner also cannot refuse to make changes in their rules, services or policies that will allow the handicapped person ease of use.
 However, the owner does not always have to make these allowances.
-Download our free housing guide to find out which changes to housing and policies must be adhered to and which modifications are considered an undue burden to property owners.
+Download our free housing guide to learn more.

 How to File Housing Discrimination Complaints